-So, how to make a menu in the right way?
+So, how to write a menu in the right way?
 Don’t ignore our seemingly simple advice to notice how your competitors design and develop their menus.
 Are they tuned into the general concept of the place; which dishes are more popular among guests?
-Don’t be afraid to borrow successful models and add them to your menu.
+There is quite a selection on restaurant menu ideas so don’t be afraid to borrow successful models and add them to your menu.
 Remember what Pablo Picasso said?
 Bad artists copy; good artists steal.
 And always bear in the mind that before creating a restaurant menu you need to carefully analyze the market and your specific niche.

 Another tip, add all the dishes and their ingredients in the POS system software for restaurant.
 Following this way, it will be much easier to deal with inventory and financial accounting in the future.

 How to Create a Menu: Restaurant Menu Creation Stages

 How to create a restaurant menu?
 The process can be divided into several stages.
 To begin with, form a menu concept: groups of drinks and dishes, items for each group and price category.
 We advise you to find a cook to create dishes for your menu.
 Then organize a tasting to see how the dishes are working out and decide which ones to select as specialties.
 At the final stage, you need to think through presentation so the dishes look good, too.